Kava-Labs/kava/swagger-ui/how_to_run_dredd_tests.md

 `rm test`
 `go build test.go`

-3) In a separate terminal, create the genesis state for the blockchain, start the blockchain, start the rest server, send the required transactions to the blockchain by running the following from the `swagger-ui` directory (`ctrc-c` to stop both the blockchain and the rest server).
-Wait until the script completes before proceeding (takes about 1 minute):
+3) Now create the genesis state for the blockchain, start the blockchain, start the rest server, send the required transactions to the blockchain by running the following from the `swagger-ui` directory.
+**IMPORTANT** - Wait until the script completes before proceeding (takes about 1-2 minutes):

 `./startchain.sh`

 4) Then run the below `dredd` command from the `swagger-ui` folder to run the `dredd` tests.
 **When you run the script 62 tests should pass and zero should fail**

-See `test-results` in the `swagger-ui` for what the `dredd` output should look like.
+(See `test-results` in the `swagger-ui` for what the `dredd` output should look like.)

 `dredd swagger.yaml localhost:1317 --loglevel=debug`